johntrimble/data-engineering/README.md

 This will start a Jetty server accessible at [http://localhost:4000/](http://localhost:4000/).

 ## Build and Run Application for Development
 During development, it is convenient to be able to edit HTML/CSS/JS/etc. files without having to manually run a build or refresh a browser window.
-The following instructions will describe how to run both the client and server to better faciliate rapid development.
+The following instructions will describe how to run both the client and server to better facilitate rapid development.

 You'll need at least two terminals.
 From one, execute the following from the project root to start up the server for development: